KarnerTh/mermerd/readme.md

 * Show only the constraints that you are interested in
 * Interactive cli (multiselect, search for tables and schemas, etc.)
 * Use it in CI/CD pipeline via a run configuration
+* Either generate plain mermaid syntax or enclose it with mermaid backticks to use directly in e.g. GitHub markdown

 ## Why would I need it / Why should I care?